 AusIMM Mentoring Program 2020

-The AusIMM is launching its inaugural mentoring program next year.
+The AusIMM launched its inaugural Mentoring Program in March 2020.
 The aim of the program is to develop a structured, sustainable process that supports mentees through career guidance and direction by sharing experiences, developing career goals and forging exceptional mentoring relationships that last beyond the duration of the program.

 The five-month program includes a comprehensive matching framework conducted by a registered psychologist.
-Successful applicants will be provided with the opportunity to learn and receive career guidance from a mentor that is fully invested in their career and development.
+Successful applicants are provided with the opportunity to learn and receive career guidance from a mentor that is fully invested in their career and development.